Ma-Marcinowski/Verificational-Model/README.md

       * Whole database as a test set of 1539 document images by 657 writers;

-      * 589274 image pairs only, due to a high background noise and thefore threshold of mean pixel value >= 16 (294013 positive and 295261 negative instances).
+      * 589274 image pairs only, due to a high background noise and thefore threshold of mean pixel value >= 16 (294013 positive and 295261 negative instances);

+      * x denoised images pairs (x positive and x negative instances).

   * 2.3.2.
 Metrics: